jamessouth/knockout-demo/README.md

-# paint-demo
+# knockout-demo
 Repo for my brilliant, groundbreaking article on making generative knockout text with the new CSS Paint (Houdini) API.
-Like it and share it with everyone you have ever met.
+Please like and share with the world!